Xandru Grech: Personal life

-(Alexsander) Xandru Grech was born on October 11, 1974 to parents Louis Grech and Maria Grech Ganado.
+(Alexsander) Xandru Grech was born on October 11, 1974, to parents Louis Grech and Maria Grech Ganado.

 Xandru attended St Edwards College, Malta and graduated from the University of Malta with a degree in Communications.
 He is a qualified Power Plate instructor and IAAF Level 4 Athletics Coach.
 He is also President of Malta Coaches Athletics Association.

 Athletics career

 He began his career in athletics at the very early age of 9 years to become one of Malta's most recognized middle distance runners registering National records in the 800m and 1500m at the Small Nations Games in 1995 held in Luxembourg.
 In that same year he qualified for the 1995 World Championships in Athletics - Men's 1500m.
 He formed part of the Maltese team at the 1997 IAAF World Cross Country Championships – Senior men's race held in Torino, Italy where he achieved his last recorded result on an international level.
-Grech continues to be actively involved in athletics through coaching, sport event organisation and philanthropic activity.
+Grech continues to be actively involved in athletics through coaching, sport event organisation, and philanthropic activity.

-In 2019 he was instrumental, as part of Malta's organizing team, to introduce the Superleague Triathlon to Malta.
+In 2019, he was instrumental, as part of Malta's organizing team, to introduce the Superleague Triathlon to Malta.
 He continues his passion for fitness and sport through his Move Fitness Centers in Malta.

 Media personality

-Grech has hosted various TV Programs and Ceremonies in Malta and is a regular guest on many TV and Radio Shows.
+Grech has hosted various TV programmes and ceremonies in Malta and is a regular guest on many TV and Radio Shows.
 He is actively involved in various philanthropic events and social awareness campaigns.